 Loading...

-Your single authoritative source for all Uttar Pradesh solar policies — subsidies, net metering rules, DISCOM guidelines, tax benefits, and required documents.
-Everything you need in one page.
+All UP solar policies in one place.
+Subsidies, net metering rules, DISCOM guidelines, tax benefits, and required documents.

 Last verified: February 2026 | Compiled by BL Solar Solutions, UPNEDA Registered Vendor